Joe-Jones/xpath/README.md

 All the test cases pass apart from one, which I think is showing up a difference in dom implementations not a problem with the xpath implementation.
 I've commented it out.

-I've added a demo app that takes the form of a daemon that binds to port 8888 and presents a user interface in a web browser.
+I've added a demo app that presents a user interface in a web browser allowing the user to run xpath queries on an xml document.

 I've used the Flask to create the daemon and the React javascript library to create the user interface.
-I've never used either of these before but I was quite interested in using React.
+I've never used either of these before, I was really interested in using React though.